 Handling of assets used for improper purposes

-Ministries, branches and units that carry out mergers, consolidations, separations, termination of operations, and transfer of functions and tasks to other agencies when streamlining their apparatus must still perform the task of general inventory and handover of work that has been and is being implemented.
+Ministries, branches, and units that merge, consolidate, split, terminate operations, or transfer functions and tasks to other agencies when streamlining their apparatus must still perform the task of taking a general inventory; and hand over the work that has been and is being implemented.

 The Ministry of Finance inspects the preparation and implementation of the general inventory of ministries, branches and localities, and reports the results.
 Especially those with large asset scale and number of inventory units, complex assets, and slow implementation progress.